 Blend or balance?

 So we’re all striving for a better work-life balance, but is balance the right word?
 That suggests there’s a kind of perfect balance point but maybe it’s a bit difficult to attain it and to keep it there, as though one little extra thing on either side will unbalance it and then all is lost?
 Perhaps the phrase work-life blend describes it better because then work and life are more integrated….dynamic….forgiving?
 We can strive for the right blend for us but we’re learning all the time and that learning helps us get it right more often than not.
 Plus our needs and expectations change, so sometimes more work is better, sometimes more not work.
 Or maybe what’s more important is how to make sure that your work and your life are working for you.
-So today’s podcast gives you some tips to keep in mind when managing those two aspects of your world.

 Getting it right